Optimal estimation of the null distribution in large-scale inference: Introduction

-Though easily forgiven, such intuition is mistaken.
-Consider the corresponding Bayes formulation (i.e. analogous to how (\ref{model:Huber_mixture}) corresponds to (\ref{model:Huber_deterministic})),

 where \(\varepsilon = \frac{k}{n}\) and \(*\) denotes convolution.
 Minimax rate conclusions are the same in (\ref{model:mean_shift_mixture}) and (\ref{model:mean_shift}) (in the way those in (\ref{model:Huber_mixture}) and (\ref{model:Huber_deterministic}) are the same as discussed earlier).
 A comparison between (\ref{model:mean_shift_mixture}) and the Bayes formulation of Huber's contamination model (\ref{model:Huber_mixture}) reveals the additional structure available in the mean shift model.
-To elaborate, in (\ref{model:Huber_mixture}) the distribution with weight \(\varepsilon\) can be any distribution \(Q\).
-In contrast, the distribution with weight \(\varepsilon\) in (\ref{model:mean_shift_mixture}) must be of the form \(Q * N(0, \sigma^2)\).
-Clearly the set of distributions of this form is a smaller set than the set of all distributions.
+In (\ref{model:Huber_mixture}), the distribution with weight \(\varepsilon\) can be any distribution \(Q\), whereas in (\ref{model:mean_shift_mixture}) it must be of the form \(Q * N(0, \sigma^2)\).
+Clearly the set of distributions of this convolutional form is a smaller set than the set of all distributions.

-It is immediately seen that if a rate-optimal estimator is to achieve a faster rate than that in Huber's model, it \emph{must} make specific use of the Gaussian character of the data.
+Therefore, if a rate-optimal estimator is to achieve a faster rate than that in Huber's model, it must make specific use of the Gaussian character of the data.
 The penalized regression estimators discussed earlier appear not to exploit this structure.
 A fundamental question arises; for which values of \(k\) is consistent estimation of \(\theta\) possible, and for which values is it impossible?
 More specifically, is the regime of consistency different from that in Huber's model?